Katerina-Chernevskaya/term-buddy/README.md

 - **Power Platform Environment** – A Power Platform environment with Dataverse enabled to store user interactions and configuration settings.
 - **Microsoft Teams Access** – Users must have access to Microsoft Teams to interact with the Term Buddy agent.
 - **Power Apps License** – Required for accessing the Admin Panel where configurations, analytics, and knowledge management take place.
-- **Copilot Studio User License** – Should be assigned assigned to individual users who need manage and publish agent.
+- **Copilot Studio Per User License** – Should be assigned to individual users who need manage and publish agent.
 - **Copilot Studio Capacity** - Must be allocated within the Power Platform environment to support bot execution.
-Each user who needs access to create and manage agents must be assigned a Per User License (referred to as Copilot Studio User License in the Microsoft 365 admin center).
-Additionally, a Tenant License (referred to as Copilot Studio in the Microsoft 365 admin center) must be acquired by the tenant administrator, which is required for organization-wide usage but cannot be assigned to individual users.

 ### Additional Prerequisites for Option 2 (Customer-Managed Installation)